mwcvitkovic/neuromodulation_modalities/README.md

     - science.xyz

 ## Biologic
+These are currently uncommon due to the difficulty of getting biologics across the blood-brain barrier.

-- monoclonal antibodies
+- antibodies
-    - not common because they don't cross the blood-brain barrier
   - [CGRP antagonists for migraine](https://www.uspharmacist.com/article/an-overview-of-new-biologics-for-migraine-prophylaxis) exist but act on peripheral nerves
   - endogenous antibodies
     - anti-ganglioside antibodies
     - anti-glutamate receptor antibodies
     - voltage-gated potassium channels antibodies
+- proteins and peptides
+  - [Peptides for stroke](https://www.sciencedirect.com/science/article/abs/pii/S1474442212702259).
+Guess that's one way around the BBB...
+  - [Peptides for Alzheimer's](https://pubmed.ncbi.nlm.nih.gov/28951091/).
+Unknown how they cross the BBB.
+- nucleic acids
   - gene therapy
-    - [ex-vivo modified autologous fibroblasts to produce nerve growth factor](https://pubmed.ncbi.nlm.nih.gov/15852017/) (kindof a cell therapy as well)
     - [in-vivo AAV therapy to increase BDNF](https://ucsdnews.ucsd.edu/pressrelease/first-in-human-clinical-trial-to-assess-gene-therapy-for-alzheimers-disease)
-- RNAi?
-No known uses yet.
-- [interleukins](https://www.frontiersin.org/articles/10.3389/fnbeh.2017.00202/full) involved in memory in mice
+- live cells
   - cell therapy for [depression](https://pubmed.ncbi.nlm.nih.gov/30108315/) and potentially [other things](https://onlinelibrary.wiley.com/doi/full/10.1111/cns.13247)
+  - [ex-vivo modified autologous fibroblasts to produce nerve growth factor](https://pubmed.ncbi.nlm.nih.gov/15852017/) (kindof a cell therapy as well)

 ## Chemical
 There are too many chemicals to list, so instead here are the key mechanisms and effects by which we categorize chemicals, followed by some examples.